kaazing/javascript.client/README.md

 #kaazing-client-javascript

 kaazing-client-javascript delivers WebSocket.js Javascript library which is an implementation of the WebSocket specification [RFC-6455] (https://tools.ietf.org/html/rfc6455).
-Developers can use the Javascript library to develop brower-based clients for a Kaazing WebSocket Gateway.
+Developers can use the Javascript library to develop browser-based clients for a Kaazing WebSocket Gateway.

 ##Installing Dependencies
 Before building kaazing-client-javascript, please install and configure the following dependencies: